dspopravko/friday-project/README.md

 - `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.

 - `yarn deploy`

-Deploys the app to the gh-pages
+Deploys the app to the gh-pages.